vfat-io/tycho-indexer/tycho-indexer/README.md

 In the event of a chain reorganization (reorg), the extractor will build and emit a revert message containing information on how to reverse the changes that were previously emitted for the now-invalid blocks.
 This allows subscribers to restore their states to the block preceeding the fork.
 The extractor will then continue to process the subsequent blocks as usual, quickly catching up to the current block.

-To handle reverts efficiently, extractors utilize a *Revert Buffer*.
+To handle reorgs efficiently, extractors utilize a *Reorg Buffer*.
 This buffer minimizes database load and enhances performance by temporarily storing unfinalized blocks until they are confirmed.

 ## Service